 Article II: Membership

 Membership is open to all individuals who pay annual dues established by the Board of Directors.
 A person is considered to be a member upon payment of annual dues.
 Membership dues may be paid at the Endorsement Meeting to qualify for good standing to vote at the meeting.
-A member is considered to be “in good standing” when they have paid dues and attended three qualifying events in any consecutive twelve (12) month period.
-Members must sign in to be counted as having attended an event and are solely responsible for ensuring their names are on the sign in sheet.
+A member is considered to be “in good standing” when they have paid dues and attended two qualifying events in any consecutive twelve (12) month period.
+Members must sign in to be counted as having attended a qualifying event and are solely responsible for ensuring their names are on the sign in sheet.
 Attendance at the Endorsement Meeting will not satisfy this requirement.
-Members may request that their attendance at three committee meetings of the same committee substitute one qualifying event, but no more.
+Qualifying events automatically include Board of Directors meetings, Standing Committee meetings, official SFWPC in person or virtual events, including PAC events.
+Other meetings may be deemed qualifying with a majority vote of the Board of Directors.
 Members in good standing can participate in the following votes: General Membership, endorsement of candidates, endorsement of ballot measures, and the election of the Board of Directors.

 Article III.
 Board of Directors Positions and Duties

 The Board of Directors (“Board”) is comprised of female-identifying Officers and Board Chairs, collectively known as “Board Members.”
 The Board oversees all activities of the organization, establishes membership dues, and adopts the Endorsement Guidelines.
 All Board Member positions shall be filled by individuals who identify as female.
 Board members are accorded the same level of authority as one another, with the exception that the President or Co-Presidents may make executive decisions as outlined within these Bylaws.